fsprojects/FAKE/help/cache.md

 Starting with version `4.0.0` of FAKE, the first time a script is run the compiled assembly that is generated is saved into the `.fake` directory.
-This allows fake to start in milliseconds instead of seconds.
+This allows FAKE to start in milliseconds instead of seconds.
 Your script files are cached with a crc32 key generated from the first scripts contents, and then each `#load`ed scripts contents.
 This prevents you from having to manually clear the cache whenever you are working on your script or pulling in changes from a